-London-based pianist Catherine Leonard has given more than two hundred and thirty solo recitals throughout the UK at leading venues including the Fitzwilliam Museum Cambridge, the Foundling Museum London, the Chapel Royal Brighton, Leith Hill Place for the National Trust, and Southwark, Chichester and Chelmsford Cathedrals.
+London-based pianist Catherine Leonard has given more than two hundred and sixty solo recitals throughout the UK at leading venues including St James's Church Piccadilly, the Fitzwilliam Museum Cambridge, the Foundling Museum London, the Chapel Royal Brighton, Leith Hill Place for the National Trust, and Southwark, Chichester and Chelmsford Cathedrals.
 For five consecutive years she was invited to give recitals in St Mary's Cathedral in Edinburgh as part of the Edinburgh Festival.
 She has also performed at the Happing, Brighton, Harwich and Chelmsford Festivals.

 "Catherine's very thoughtful performance delighted a discerning audience.
 She would be warmly welcome to give a return concert in the future."

 Her recital in St Mary's Church in Slough on 21 December 2019 was recommended on Petroc Trelawny's Classical Mix on BBC Radio 3.

 In July 2021 she gave a solo recital for Kingston Chamber Concerts.

 "...a splendid and well-judged recital this evening in Kingston.
 Truly delightful playing.
 I thought (the) tone (was crafted) most intelligently to the space.
 It was absolutely spot-on for our series!"

 Professor John Irving, Guildhall School of Music & Drama